quakelive-server-standards/quakelive-server-standards/README.md

 ### Volumes

-In the `volumes` you can compose a Quake Live server configuration by either using the provided standardized configrations or by creating your own.
+In the `volumes` section you can compose a Quake Live server configuration by either using the provided standardized configrations or by using your own.

 ```yml
 volumes: